apache/spark/docs/sparkr.md

 With a `SparkSession`, applications can create `SparkDataFrame`s from a local R data frame, from a [Hive table](sql-programming-guide.html#hive-tables), or from other [data sources](sql-programming-guide.html#data-sources).

 ### From local data frames
 The simplest way to create a data frame is to convert a local R data frame into a SparkDataFrame.
-Specifically we can use `createDataFrame` and pass in the local R data frame to create a  SparkDataFrame.
+Specifically we can use `as.DataFrame` or `createDataFrame` and pass in the local R data frame to create a SparkDataFrame.
 As an example, the following creates a `SparkDataFrame` based using the `faithful` dataset from R.

 <div data-lang="r"  markdown="1">
 {% highlight r %}
-df <- createDataFrame(faithful)
+df <- as.DataFrame(faithful)

-# Displays the content of the SparkDataFrame to stdout
+# Displays the first part of the SparkDataFrame
 head(df)
 ##  eruptions waiting
 ##1     3.600      79